 First things first, what is movement play?

 One of your baby’s first ways of communicating with you is through movement.
-The idea behind this theory is that, through free play-movement, your baby is working on all of her developmental areas, not just the physical one.
+The idea behind this theory is that, through free play-movement, your baby is working on all of their developmental areas, not just the physical one.
 Movement play is when children move in specific ways as they go about their development and repeat these motions.
-From early reflexes, senses, and movements, your baby is learning and stimulating her neurological system in many ways.
+From early reflexes, senses, and movements, your baby is learning and stimulating their neurological system in many ways.
 Some examples considered movement play include floor play (tummy and back), belly crawling, crawling, spinning, rocking, rolling, etc.

 How is movement play related to all areas of development?